AdobeDocs/commerce-admin-developer/src/pages/style-guide/content/content-formats.md

 ## Acronyms

 When in doubt, spell it out.
-If there’s a chance a reader doesn't know an abbreviation or acronym, use the full term on first reference.
+If there's a chance a reader doesn't know an abbreviation or acronym, use the full term on first reference.

 *  **Use all caps case.**